-The book is organised in such a way as to help readers commit to following a 30-day challenge, focussing on just one topic per day.
+The book “How to find a job in 30 days” is organised in such a way as to help readers commit to following a 30-day challenge, focussing on just one topic per day.

 Checking out your internet presence, using social media sites to stand out from the crowd, learning to write a CV and how to behave in a job interview are just some of the tasks we address on each of the 30 days of this challenge.